Seifbb/personal_webpage/_industry/1-eclexys.md

 ## Overview

-During my first professional experience, I had the opportunity to work on cutting-edge projects that blended both technology and healthcare.
-This period included meaningful work in Cybersecurity and AI healthcare, with several notable projects that helped me grow both technically and professionally.
+During my professional experience at Eclexys, I had the opportunity to work on AI cutting-edge projects that blended both cybersecurity and healthcare.
+This period included meaningful work in those fields, with several notable projects that helped me grow both technically and professionally.

 ---

 ## Cybersecurity

-### Project 1: Secure Network Infrastructure
+### Project 1: Malware detection

+In this project, the idea consisted in analyzing collected executables suspected of representing malware samples.
+Initially, those executables are represented by a sequence of APIs, from which fingerprints from specific malwares can be identified by leveraging AI techniques.

+#### Initial thoughs
+Millions of existing APIs shall better be grouped and categorized

 This project involved designing and implementing a secure network infrastructure for a mid-sized healthcare provider.
 The goal was to ensure data protection and comply with regulatory standards, such as HIPAA.

 - **Role**: Lead Network Engineer